Jumbo Mortgage Loans in California

 Additional Closing Fees

-After finalizing the deal, you also have in-hand cash to pay the closing cost that includes fees of attorney and recording fees.
+After finalizing the deal, you also have in-hand cash to pay the closing cost, which includes fees of attorney and recording fees.
 This will collectively form ~2% of the property you will mortgage.

 Cash Reserves